 5.1.1.6.1.9 Number of failed handover executions

-a) This inter gNB handover measurement provides the number of failed handover executions received by the source gNB.
-This measurement is split into subcounters per failure cause.
+a) This inter gNB handover measurement provides the number of failed handover executions for asource gNB.

 b) CC.

+c) This counter is incremented when handover execution failures occur.
+It is assumed that the UE context is available in the source gNB.
+The following events are counted:

-c) On receipt at the source gNB of UE CONTEXT RELEASE [13] over Xn from the target gNB indicating an unsuccessful inter gNB handover, or, if handover is performed via NG, on receipt of UE CONTEXT RELEASE COMMAND [11] from AMF indicating an unsuccessful inter gNB handover.
+1) On reception of NGAP UE CONTEXT RELEASE COMMAND [11] from AMF indicating an unsuccessful inter gNB handover;

+2) On reception of RrcReestablishmentRequest [20] where the reestablishmentCause is handoverFailure, from the UE in the source gNB, where the reestablishment occurred in the source gNB;

+3) On expiry of a Handover Execution supervision timer in the source gNB;

+4) On reception of XnAP RETRIEVE UE CONTEXT REQUEST [13] in the source gNB, when the reestablishment occurred in another gNB.

-The failure causes are listed for the UE CONTEXT RELEASE in [13] and for UE CONTEXT RELEASE COMMAND in [11].
-Each received message increments the relevant subcounter per failure cause by 1.
+The failure causes for UE CONTEXT RELEASE COMMAND are listed in [11] clause 9.3.1.2.
+An event increments the relevant subcounter by 1.
+For MM.HoExeInterFail.UE_CONTEXT_RELEASE_COMMAND, an event increments the relevant subcounter per failure cause by 1.¨

+As one handover failure might cause more than one of the above events, duplicates need to be filtered out.

 d) Each subcounter is an integer value.

-e) MM.HoExeInterFail.cause.
+e) MM.HoExeInterFail.UeCtxtRelCmd.cause; MM.HoExeInterFail.RrcReestabReq; MM.HoExeInterFail.HoExeSupTimer; MM.HoExeInterFail.RetrUeCtxtReq;

-Where cause identifies the failure cause of the UE CONTEXT RELEASE or UE CONTEXT RELEASE COMMAND message.
+Where cause identifies the failure cause of the UE CONTEXT RELEASE COMMAND message.

-f) NRCellCU, NRCellRelation.
+f) NRCellCU; NRCellRelation.

 g) Valid for packet switched traffic.